CITY COUNCIL · 11:00 AM · City Council Chamber

 #AGeneral - Consent Items

-#2Authorizes the city to apply for and accept FY2025 Homeland Security Urban Area Security Initiative (UASI) grants from the U.S. Department of Homeland Security, administered through the Texas Governor's office, totaling up to $4,521,282, and adopts related appropriation ordinances and grant contracts.
+#2Authorizes application for and acceptance of FY2025 Homeland Security Urban Area Security Initiative (UASI) grants up to $4,521,282 from the U.S. Department of Homeland Security through the Texas Governor's Office, including execution of grant contracts and an appropriation ordinance.

-#4Adopts appropriation ordinances providing $860,000 in additional funding for the Stockyards Traffic Safety Improvements Project and amends the FY2026-2030 Capital Improvement Program.
+#4Adopts appropriation ordinances providing $860,000.00 in additional funding for the Stockyards Traffic Safety Improvements Project and amends the Fiscal Years 2026-2030 Capital Improvement Program.

-#5Adopts an appropriation ordinance adjusting the 2018 Bond Program Fund by $90,000 to provide additional funding for bridge railing rehabilitation on Jennings, Henderson, and Main Streets, and amends the FY2026-2030 Capital Improvement Program.
+#5Adjusts appropriations in the 2018 Bond Program Fund by $90,000 to provide additional funding for the Jennings, Henderson and Main Streets Bridge Railing Rehabilitation Project, and amends the FY 2026-2030 Capital Improvement Program.

 #BPurchase of Equipment, Materials, and Services - Consent Items

-#1The city is adopting an ordinance to vacate a 9-foot strip of unimproved Anderson Boulevard between Fairweather Drive and Morrison Drive to accommodate a future church expansion, and is waiving the land's purchase fee value in accordance with city policy.
+#1Adopts an ordinance vacating a nine-foot strip of unimproved Anderson Boulevard between Fairweather Drive and Morrison Drive to accommodate a future church expansion, and waives all purchase fee value of the vacated land per city policy.

-#3The city is authorizing a one-year agreement with Toter, LLC via the Sourcewell cooperative contract for the purchase of Toter Carts for the Environmental Services Department, up to $5,100,000.
+#3Authorizes a one-year, $5,100,000 agreement with Toter, LLC via a Sourcewell cooperative contract for the purchase of Toter carts for the Environmental Services Department.

-#4The city authorizes a multi-year software services agreement with Accela, Inc. for development process workflow management software used across city departments, covering an initial five-year term and two optional one-year renewals.
+#4Authorizes a software services agreement with Accela, Inc. for development process workflow management software used by city departments, covering a five-year initial term with two optional one-year renewals.

-#5The city authorizes a one-time purchase and installation agreement with Library Interiors of Texas, LLC for library furniture at the Sendera Springs Branch, funded through the 2022 Bond Program.
+#5Authorizes a purchase and installation agreement with Library Interiors of Texas, LLC for library furniture at the new Sendera Springs Branch library, funded through the 2022 Bond Program.

-#6The city seeks to execute non-exclusive maintenance and repair agreements for generators with three vendors—GenServe LLC, Diversified Power Systems Inc., and Alturex, LLC—at a combined annual amount up to $905,000 for the initial one-year term, with four optional one-year renewals at escalating amounts, covering the Aviation, IT, Property Management, Public Events, and Water departments.
+#6Authorizes non-exclusive generator maintenance and repair agreements with three vendors—GenServe LLC, Diversified Power Systems Inc., and Alturex LLC—at a combined annual amount up to $905,000 for the initial one-year term, with four escalating one-year renewal options, covering the Aviation, Information Technology, Property Management, Public Events, and Water departments.

 #CLand - Consent Items

-#1The city authorizes acquisition of approximately 0.1606 acres at 3205 Pearl Avenue from Jorge Molina for $65,000, plus closing costs up to $5,000, to be dedicated as parkland and added to Marine Creek Linear Park, with an appropriation ordinance and amendment to the FY2026-2030 Capital Improvement Program.
+#1Authorizes the purchase of approximately 0.1606 acres at 3205 Pearl Avenue from Jorge Molina for $65,000 plus up to $5,000 in closing costs, to be dedicated as parkland and added to Marine Creek Linear Park, with an appropriation ordinance and amendment to the Fiscal Years 2026–2030 Capital Improvement Program.

-#2The city authorizes acquisition of approximately 0.420 acres at 2505 Sandage Avenue from St. Stephen Presbyterian Church for $146,156, plus closing costs up to $10,000, to be dedicated as parkland and added to Forest Park, with an appropriation ordinance and amendment to the FY2026-2030 Capital Improvement Program.
+#2Authorizes the purchase of 0.420 acres at 2505 Sandage Avenue from St. Stephen Presbyterian Church for $146,156 plus up to $10,000 in closing costs, to be dedicated as an addition to Forest Park, with an accompanying appropriation ordinance and amendment to the FY2026-2030 Capital Improvement Program.

-#3The city authorizes the conveyance of approximately 1.324 acres in permanent and temporary easements along Westport Parkway to the Trinity River Authority of Texas for $115,000 to support a regional sewer infrastructure project.
+#3Authorizes the conveyance of approximately 1.324 acres in permanent and temporary easements along Westport Parkway to the Trinity River Authority of Texas for $115,000 in support of the Henrietta Creek Relief Interceptor Project.

 #EAward of Contract - Consent Items

-#2Authorizes a $750,000 contract with Circle C Construction Company for the 2024 Water Main Leak Repair Contract, and adopts an appropriation ordinance to fund this work as part of the city's Fiscal Years 2026-2030 Capital Improvement Program for the Water department.
+#2Contract with Circle C Construction Company for the 2024 Water Main Leak Repair Contract, accompanied by an appropriation ordinance to fund a portion of the Water Department's FY2026–2030 Capital Improvement Program.

-#3Authorizes a Memorandum of Understanding between the city and the Fort Worth firefighters union (IAFF Local 440) to amend the existing Collective Bargaining Agreement, specifically changing eligibility and scoring criteria for dual-role and single-role firefighter positions.
+#3Authorizes a Memorandum of Understanding between the city and the Fort Worth Professional Firefighters Association (IAFF Local 440) to amend their collective bargaining agreement, specifically revising eligibility and scoring criteria for dual-role and single-role firefighter positions.

-#4Authorizes a sole source contract with Qiagen LLC for $83,106.15 to purchase a Qiagen EZ2 Connect Fx DNA extraction instrument for the Police Department, with a total annual authorization of up to $183,106.15.
+#4Authorizes a sole source agreement with Qiagen LLC for $83,106.15 to purchase a DNA extraction instrument for the Police Department's forensic operations, with a total annual authorization of up to $183,106.15.

-#5Authorization to apply for and accept, if awarded, a state grant up to $320,000 from the Texas Governor's Public Safety Office to fund contractual DNA analysis services for cold-case homicides and sexual assault cases using genetic genealogy techniques.
+#5Authorization to apply for and accept, if awarded, a Testing of Forensic Evidence Grant from the Office of the Texas Governor's Public Safety Office for up to $320,000 to fund genetic genealogical DNA analysis of cold-case homicides and sexual assault cases.

-#6Ratification of a task force and asset forfeiture sharing agreement with the DEA, and acceptance of up to $88,621 in reimbursement funds for overtime costs incurred through participation in the DEA Task Force Group Fort Worth for FY2026.
+#6Ratification of a task force and asset forfeiture sharing agreement with the U.S. DEA, accepting up to $88,621 in reimbursement funds for overtime expenditures related to participation in the DEA Task Force Group Fort Worth for FY2026.

-#7Ratification of a task force and asset forfeiture sharing agreement with the DEA, and acceptance of up to $22,155.25 in reimbursement funds for overtime costs incurred through participation in the DEA Tactical Diversion Task Force for FY2026.
+#7Ratifies task force and asset forfeiture sharing agreements with the DEA and authorizes acceptance of up to $22,155.25 in federal reimbursement funds for officer overtime expenditures incurred through participation in the DEA Tactical Diversion Task Force in FY2026.

-#9Reallocates $143,506 in CARES Act Community Development Block Grant funds to support Presbyterian Night Shelter of Tarrant County's Moving Home Program, including a substantial amendment to the city's 2019-2020 Annual Action Plan and authorization to execute a related contract.
+#9Authorizes a change in use of $143,506 in CARES Act Community Development Block Grant funds to support Presbyterian Night Shelter of Tarrant County's Moving Home Program, and approves a substantial amendment to the city's 2019-2020 Annual Action Plan for federal grant funds.

-#10Approves Amendment No. 9 to an existing contract with Benevate, LLC, adding a sixth renewal term and increasing the total contract value by $200,380 to a new ceiling of $1,185,380 for Neighborly Software licenses and training for the Neighborhood Services Department.
+#10Authorizes Amendment No. 9 to the contract with Benevate, LLC, adding a sixth renewal term and increasing the total contract value by $200,380 to a new ceiling of $1,185,380 for Neighborly Software licenses and training for the Neighborhood Services Department.

-#11Awards a $4,735,024 construction contract to Peachtree Construction, Ltd. for asphalt resurfacing at various locations in Council Districts 4 and 10 under the 2026 Asphalt Resurfacing Contract 5 Project.
+#11Authorizes a contract with Peachtree Construction, Ltd. for $4,735,024 to perform asphalt resurfacing at various locations in Council Districts 4 and 10 as part of the 2026 Asphalt Resurfacing Contract 5 Project.

-#12Awards a $1,547,925 construction contract to C C Zamora Construction, Inc. for the A.V.
+#12Authorizes a contract with C C Zamora Construction, Inc. for $1,547,925 for the A.V.
 Cato Elementary Safe Routes to School Project in Council District 2, funded through the 2022 Bond Program.

-#14Adopts an appropriation ordinance adjusting receipts and appropriations in the General Capital Projects Fund by $524,160.44 to fund a new traffic signal at Camp Bowie Boulevard and Broadmoor Drive, and amends the FY 2026–2030 Capital Improvement Program under the 2022 Bond Program.
+#14Appropriation ordinance adjusting the General Capital Projects Fund by $524,160.44 to fund the Camp Bowie Boulevard at Broadmoor Drive Traffic Signal Project, with a corresponding amendment to the FY2026–2030 Capital Improvement Program under the 2022 Bond Program.

-#15Authorizes a $2,026,734.45 contract with Stabile & Winn, Inc. for street paving improvements and water/sewer main replacements in Council District 9, accepts $2,000,000 from the Southside TIF to support the street repair program bringing the revised total program amount to $18,000,000, and adopts related appropriation ordinances.
+#15Authorizes a $2,026,734.45 construction contract with Stabile & Winn, Inc. for street paving and water/sewer main improvements in Council District 9, accepts $2,000,000 from the Southside TIF bringing the total program to $18,000,000, and adopts appropriation ordinances amending the Capital Improvement Program.

-#17Authorizes Amendment No. 2 to an engineering services agreement with Freese and Nichols, Inc., adding $245,000 and raising the total contract to $1,241,220 for the Everman Parkway (Rosedale Springs) Project, funded through the 2022 Bond Program.
+#17Authorizes Amendment No. 2 adding $245,000 to an engineering services agreement with Freese and Nichols, Inc., bringing the revised contract total to $1,241,220, for continued engineering work on the Everman Parkway (Rosedale Springs) Project under the 2022 Bond Program.

-#1Provides notice to the city council of claims filed against the city for alleged damages or injuries.
+#1Standard notice of claims filed against the city for alleged damages or injuries.

 #1Upcoming and Recent Events; Recognition of Citizens; Approval of Ceremonial Travel

-#1A resolution revising the previously established schedule (Resolution 5962-06-2024) for reviewing and updating the City of Fort Worth's strategic priorities and goals.
+#1A resolution amending the previously established schedule under Resolution 5962-06-2024 for the City of Fort Worth's process of reviewing and updating its strategic priorities and goals.

-#2Public hearing and ordinance adoption to amend Fort Worth's Subdivision Ordinance, adding new regulations for infill developments, renaming the Planning and Development Department to the Development Services Department, and updating general land subdivision regulations.
+#2Public hearing to adopt an ordinance amending the Subdivision Ordinance to establish regulations for infill developments, rename the Planning and Development Department to the Development Services Department, and update land subdivision regulations.

 #FAward of Contract

-#1The city seeks to apply for and accept a federal BUILD Grant of up to $25,000,000 from the U.S. Department of Transportation to fund the design and construction of a grade-separated railroad crossing on Heritage Trace Parkway at the Burlington Northern Santa Fe Rail Lines.
+#1Authorization to apply for and accept, if awarded, a federal BUILD grant of up to $25 million from the U.S. Department of Transportation to fund design and construction of a grade-separated railroad crossing on Heritage Trace Parkway at the BNSF rail lines.

 The City Council may convene in Executive Session in the City Council Executive Session Room in order to conduct a closed meeting to discuss any item listed on this Agenda in accordance with Chapter 5